-B (I) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways: Workers have a greater awareness of safety responsibilities and safety practices when working in woodlots and community forests.
+B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways: Workers have a greater awareness of safety responsibilities and safety practices when working in woodlots and community forests.
 B (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
 This may be done through surveys, job site visits, interviews, audits, or any other method you feel is appropriate.
+Survey will be conducted to determine program effectiveness.
 B (iii) [For WSBC use only]